Introduction: Bunker Shot Tips

 - Have the club come straight back and straight forward like parabolic and pendulum motion

-- Keep arms locked and held out throughout the swing
+- Keep arms locked and extended throughout the swing

-- Keep eyes on the ball through contact, and don't use your wrist when contacting the ball.
+- Keep eyes on the ball through contact, and don't twist your wrists when contacting the ball.

 - Swing through the ball and finish with the club face over your shoulder and body facing your target